bokkypoobah/GimliToken/audit/code-review/GimliCrowdsale.md

         balances[msg.sender] = safeAdd(balances[msg.sender], quantity);
         soldAmount = safeAdd(soldAmount, quantity);

+        // BK Ok - Log event
         Transfer(this, msg.sender, quantity);
+        // BK NOTE - Transfer `msg.value` directly to the wallet, e.g. `crowdsaleWallet.transfer(msg.value);`
     }

     /// @notice returns non-sold tokens to owner function closeCrowdsale() onlyOwner {
         // check date
+        // BK NOTE - Consider adding a additional criteria to allow the crowdsale to be closed if the cap is reached
+        // BK NOTE - This is when balances[this] == 0
+        // BK Ok
         require(block.number > CROWDSALE_END_BLOCK);

         // update balances
+        // BK Ok
         uint256 unsoldQuantity = balances[this];
-        balances[owner] = safeAdd(balances[owner], unsoldQuantity);
+        // BK Ok - Transfer unsold tokens to the owner balances[owner] = safeAdd(balances[owner], unsoldQuantity);
+        // BK Ok
         balances[this] = 0;

+        // BK Ok
         Transfer(this, owner, unsoldQuantity);
     }

     /// @notice Send GML payments  to `_to`
     /// @param _to The withdrawal destination
+    // BK NOTE - This function will be obsolete if the ethers are transferred directly to the crowdsale wallet
+    // BK NOTE - in the default function
-    function withdrawalCrowdsale(address _to) onlyOwner {
+    // BK Ok - Only owner can withdraw function withdrawalCrowdsale(address _to) onlyOwner {
         _to.transfer(this.balance);
     }